Prashant-Gotra/Todos-App/README.md

 # Todos-App
-This a todos app, user can create any number of cards &amp; keep user organized.
+This is a todos app, user can create any number of cards &amp; keep user organized.